 George Dunlap is the District 3 Representative on the Mecklenburg County Commission.
-George served as chairman of the Efficient and Effective Government Committee, a member of the Economic Development Committee, the Audit Committee and the manager’s Compensation Committee.
-George also serves as the Commission’s representative on the WTVI public Television Board.
-Previously, he served as the liaison to the Volunteer Fire Commission and as a member of the Public Safety Committee.
-George was re-elected to the commission for a second term, after having served almost 14 years as the District 3 representative on the Charlotte-Mecklenburg School Board.
+George serves as a member of the Audit Committee and the Economic Development Committee.
+George previously served as Chairman of the Efficient and Effective Government committee, Health and Human Services, and as a member of the manager’s compensation committee.
+Additionally, he served as the Commission’s representative on the WTVI public Television Board, liaison to the Volunteer Fire Commission and as a member of the Public Safety Committee.
+George was re-elected to the commission for a forth term, after having served almost 14 years as the District 3 representative on the Charlotte-Mecklenburg School Board.
 As a School Board Member, he served as chairman of the Safety Committee, a member of the Policy Committee, a member of the Finance, Capital and Budgeting Committee and as a member of the Charlotte-Mecklenburg Schools Education Foundation and was the chairman of the Audit committee.
 George is a former DARE Officer with the Charlotte-Mecklenburg Police Department, where he had been employed for 27 years prior to his retirement in June 2005.
 More than 17 of those years have been spent working with children.

-George received his Masters Degree in Public Administration from the University of North Carolina at Charlotte in 2003.
+George received his Masters Degree of Public Administration from the University of North Carolina at Charlotte in 2003.
 He received a Bachelor of Science Degree in Criminal Justice from the University of North Carolina at Charlotte in 1991.
 In 1983, George received an Associate Degree in Correctional Science from Central Piedmont Community College and in 1979; he received an Associate Degree in Law Enforcement.
 He was a spring of 1992 Fellow in the North Carolina Institute of Political Leadership and a Fellow in the Broad Institute of Governance.

 George is the recipient of many awards and recognitions, among them is the Richard H. Hagemeyer Award.
 The Highest Honor given to graduates of Central Piedmont Community College.